jsdoc2md/dmd/test/md/lodash.md

 ```
 <a name="_.pick"></a>
 ###_.pick(object, [predicate], [thisArg]) ⇒ <code>Object</code>
-Creates a shallow clone of `object` composed of the specified properties.
+Creates an object composed of the picked `object` properties.
+Property
-Property names may be specified as individual arguments or as arrays of
+names may be specified as individual arguments or as arrays of property
-property names.
-If `predicate` is provided it is invoked for each property
+names.
+If `predicate` is provided it is invoked for each property of `object`
-of `object` picking the properties `predicate` returns truthy for.
-The
+picking the properties `predicate` returns truthy for.
+The predicate is
-predicate is bound to `thisArg` and invoked with three arguments;
-(value, key, object).
+bound to `thisArg` and invoked with three arguments; (value, key, object).

 | Param | Type | Description |
 | ----- | ---- | ----------- |